-During 2011 the Company has incurred expenses at the total amount of EUR 39 thousand (2010: EUR 122 thousand) in relation to the installation of mobile concrete plants at the sites of new construction projects.
-The expenses were deferred and will be recognized on a straight line basis until the end terms of the contracts with the respective contractors.
-During the current period EUR 108 thousand of installation expenses were recognized (2010: EUR 20 thousand).
+During 2012 the Company has incurred expenses at the total amount of EUR 66 thousand (2011: EUR 39 thousand) in relation to the installation and dismantling of mobile concrete plants at the sites of construction projects.
+Such expenses are deferred and recognized on a straight line basis until the end terms of the contracts with the respective contractors.
+During the current period EUR 99 thousand of installation expenses were recognized in the statement of comprehensive income (2011: EUR 108 thousand).